logannc/fuzzywuzzy-rs/README.md

 > Fuzzy string matching like a boss.
 It uses Levenshtein Distance to calculate the differences between sequences in a simple-to-use package.
 > [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy)

-This is a Rust clone of the python package fuzzywuzzy.
-We attempt to be 100% compatible with the python version.
+This is a Rust port of the Python package fuzzywuzzy.
+We aim to be drop-in replacement for the original.

 At the time of writing, our matching algorithm is based on the difflib implementation results which may, in rare cases, [have slightly different results](https://github.com/seatgeek/fuzzywuzzy/issues/128) compared to the python Levenshtein implementation.